-57 The provision of conference and language services for the Congress and the meetings of the other UPU bodies falls within the responsibility of the Logistics Directorate.
-Translation and interpretation in languages other than the official language of the organization is provided, as regulated in detail by article 110 of the General Regulations.
-The costs for translation and interpretation services are funded by the language groups which use these services, with the exception of some general administrative costs related to these services (typing, word processing, installations for interpretation, etc.) which are covered by the International Bureau.
-As French is the official language of the Union, the French Translation Service of the International Bureau is financed from the regular budget.

-58 During interviews, the Inspector was informed that there are, in general, sufficient resources for translation services for those activities funded from the regular budget.
-However, translation services are increasingly being provided for activities paid for from extrabudgetary funds (e.g. EMS, UPUClearing, Quality of Service Fund).
+- 57. The provision of conference and language services for the Congress and the meetings of the other UPU bodies falls within the responsibility of the Logistics Directorate.
+Translation and interpretation in languages other than the official language of the Organization is provided, as regulated in detail in Article 110 of the General Regulations.
+The costs for translation and interpretation services are funded by language groups which use these services except for some general administrative costs related to these services (typing, word processing, installations for interpretation etc.) that are paid for by the International Bureau. - 58.
+During interviews, the Inspector was informed that there are, in general, sufficient resources for translation services for those activities funded via the regular budget.
+However, translation services are more and more being provided for activities paid for from extrabudgetary funds, e.g. EMS, UPU Clearing, Quality of Service Fund.
 While this practice has been approved by the Council of Administration, no cost-sharing arrangements have been adopted at the same time.
 As a result, translation costs for these extrabudgetary activities are funded almost entirely from the regular budget.
 The Inspector is of the opinion that this subsidization should be discontinued.
-The Council of Administration should develop guidelines outlining cost-sharing principles for translation services provided for activities covered by extrabudgetary funds.
-In this connection, reference is made to the issue of support costs, i.e. to the relevant resolution proposed by the Council of Administration to the 2008 Congress.19

-59 Overall, the Inspector is of the view that the UPU language group system, as outlined in article 110 of the General Regulations, appears to be working well.
-It results in effective and efficient translation and interpretation services and provides for fair cost-sharing arrangements among member countries.
+The Council of Administration should develop guidelines outlining cost sharing principles for translation services provided for activities paid for from extrabudgetary funds.
+In this connection, reference is made to the issue of support costs, i.e. to the respective resolution proposed by the Council of Administration for the 2008 Congress. - 59.
+Overall, the Inspector is of the view that the UPU language group system as outlined in Article 110 of the General Regulations appears to be working well.
+It results in effective and efficient translation and interpretation services and provides for fair cost-sharing arrangements among member States.